TheoLeeCJ/llama4-computer-use/README.md

 - Longer websites (e.g. long pricing pages)

 ## Contributing trajectories
-We would love to have more successful / unsuccessful trajectories, please share them in a GitHub issue if you would like them featured in the [online trajectory explorer](https://llama4.pages.dev)!
+We would love to have more successful / unsuccessful trajectories, if you are willing and able to, please share them in a GitHub issue if you would like them featured in the [online trajectory explorer](https://llama4.pages.dev)!

 # File Structure

 ```
 llama4_agent.py          <--- main agent and tool implementations
 llama4-prompt.txt        <--- contains the main system prompt
+llama4-agent-original.js <--- original Node.js version before Python rewrite
 prompts/
 - (one JSON file for each defined tool)
 ```